History of the MILENG COE

 In 2006 the ENTEC WG agreed unanimously that ENTEC no longer suited the current requirements for training and information exchange.
 In order to stay relevant the 20 member nations agreed that ENTEC should transfom into the MILENG COE.

-On the 09th July 2008, General Matthis, Commander Supreme Allied Command Transformation signed the Functional MOU together with the Senior National Representatives of the original 10 sponsoring nations.
+On the 09th of July 2008 at HQ SACT (Norfolk, Virginia), General Matthis, Commander Supreme Allied Command Transformation signed the Functional MOU together with the Senior National Representatives of the original 10 sponsoring nations.
+These 10 original sponsoring nations were Canada, Greece, the Netherlands, Great Britain, Norway, Turkey, France, Czech Republic, Romania and Germany.
 In his speech General Matthis endorsed ENTEC's motto "Interoperability is a question of attitude" as the MILENG COE motto as well.

+The MILENG COE Inauguration Ceremony and Change of Command Ceremony took place in the Bavarian Army Museum in Ingolstadt on the 27th of March, 2009.
 On the 26th March 2010 the final signatures were added to the Notice of Joining papers for a further five sponsoring nations bringing the total to 15 nations.
+These nations were Belgium, Denmark, Italy, Poland and the United States of America followed by Spain in 2012 and Hungary in 2019.